MahdiJDS/taskforge/README.md

 ## 🚀 Future Improvements

-- 🔍 Add task filtering and search
+- 🔍 Add task filtering and search ✅

+- 🗑️ add clear all task ✅

+- 🔃 Lazy and loding animation ✅

 - ⏰ Add Deadlines and Reminders